Skip to main content

 • Optionally, provide a description.

-3. Optionally, use the Mark as Key Observable step to highlight the significance of an observable.
-Key observables are displayed in the case overview to ensure they receive immediate attention.
+3. Mark as Key: Optionally, use the Mark as Key Observable step to highlight an observable's significance.
+Key observables are displayed in the case Overview tab to ensure they receive immediate attention.

-Additional steps are available to query, disassociate, and update observables as needed.
+Additional steps are available to query, disassociate, and update observables.

 Use the Add observable to a case step

-1. Trigger a workflow when an observable is added with the Observable Added trigger.
+1. Trigger the Workflow: Use the Observable added trigger to start a workflow when an observable is associated with a case.

-3. Use threat intelligence services to enrich the observable.
+3. Enrich the Observable: Use a threat intelligence service to retrieve additional information about the observable.

 Enhance your proactive defense measures through threat hunting: